IVF Success Rates in Queensland

 Age > 45

-Of the Frozen Embryo Transfers undertaken at The Fertility Centre, Queensland in 2017 the clinical pregnancy and live birth results are outlined below.
+Of the Frozen Embryo Transfers in 2019, 98% were at blastocyst stage and the clinical pregnancy and live birth results are outlined below.

 Age < 30